 “Measure twice, cut once” applies to business planning as well as to construction projects.
-Whether your focus is on improving operations and logistics, or looking for ways to monitor customer service levels to improve customer retention, supply chain planning is crucial.
+Whether your focus is on improving operations and logistics, or looking for ways to monitor customer service levels to improve customer retention, is crucial.
 Best practices can include everything from managing operations to logistics and Master data management

 Supply chains have millions of data points to manage.
 The systems that generate or manage this data vary from ERPs like SAP and Oracle, to CRM systems like Salesforce.
 Without master data management (MDM) in place, each of these systems can have different versions of the same data element.
 For example, a business may have multiple entries of the same client in Salesforce, each with different names for the client.
 Are they distinct clients?
 Duplicates?

 With so many data silos and multiple versions of data, errors from manual entries, and inaccurate data, this issue multiplies over time without the use of MDM.

 - Reduces data quality issues

 - Increases group collaborations

 - Saves resources through automation

 Accurate forecasting is important for supply chains to manage future demand.

 To help meet the bottom line, supply chains must decipher market signals and align demand planning throughout the operation.
 This helps optimize forecasting accuracy and ensure better resource allocation.

 - Enabling collaboration between sales, demand, and supply teams